Aspects of Iwasawa theory over function fields: Control theorems for abelian varieties

 i.e., $Ker\,h_w$ is a cofinitely generated $\Z_p$-module.

 This completes the proof for the general case.
 If all ramified primes are of good reduction, then the $Ker\,d_w$'s are finite so $Coker\,a_L$ is finite as well.
 In particular its order is bounded by

-If $d=1$ the last term is trivial and in a $\Z_p$-extension the (finitely many) ramified and inert of bad reduction places admit only a finite number of places above them.
-If $d\ge 2$ such bound is not independent of $L$ because the number of terms in the products is unbounded.
+If $d=1$ the last term is trivial and, in a $\Z_p$-extension, the (finitely many) places which are ramified or inert of bad reduction admit only a finite number of places above them.
+If $d\geqslant 2$ such bound is not independent of $L$ because the number of terms in the products is unbounded.
 In the case of ramified primes of bad reduction the bound for the corank is similar. \end{proof}

 Both $Sel_E(\calf_d)_p$ and its Pontrjagin dual are modules over the ring $\L_d$ in a natural way.
 An easy consequence of the previous theorem and of Nakayama's Lemma (see \cite{BH}) is the following (see for example \cite[Corollaries 4.8 and 4.13]{abl})